The Scaling Wall

 1. Centralized Information

-When you're managing 100 units, you can't afford to search through WhatsApp messages and paper receipts.
+When you're managing 100 units, you can't afford to search through WhatsApp messages.
 Everything needs to be in one place:

 - All tenant information